TDDD96-PUM-Grupp1/server/README.md

 # Dependencies
 In order to run the game for this project the user need four different repositories which are listed below:
 * [Server](https://github.com/TDDD96-PUM-Grupp1/server) - This runs the deepstream server that handles the network connections.
-* [UI](https://github.com/TDDD96-PUM-Grupp1/ui) - This hosts the JavaScript files for the UI.
+* [UI](https://github.com/TDDD96-PUM-Grupp1/ui) - This hosts the Javascript files for the UI.
-* [Controller](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts the JavaScript files for the Controller.
+* [Controller](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts the Javascript files for the Controller.
-* [Service](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts a service that handles all instances that are currently running, this makes it possible to run multiple instance of the UI.
+* [Services](https://github.com/TDDD96-PUM-Grupp1/services) - This hosts services that handles all instances that are currently running, this makes it possible to run multiple instances of the UI.

 The corresponing setup is described in their respective GitHub repositories.

 # Installation
 The instructions will be using yarn as package manager.
-See [npm vs yarn chear sheet](https://shift.infinite.red/npm-vs-yarn-cheat-sheet-8755b092e5cc) for npm equivalents.
+See [npm vs yarn cheat sheet](https://shift.infinite.red/npm-vs-yarn-cheat-sheet-8755b092e5cc) for npm equivalents.

-To download and install all the JavaScript packages run these commands in your prefered terminal:
+To download and install all the Javascript packages run these commands in your prefered terminal:

 ```
 git clone git@github.com:TDDD96-PUM-Grupp1/server.git